jat9292/babygiant-alt-bn128/README.md

 Please refer to the accompanying [npm package](https://github.com/jat9292/babyjubjub-utils) if you want to use a WASM version of this algorithm in a front-end.

+⚠️ **Warning:** the current implementation is vulnerable to timing attacks, as the running time depends on the input.
+Please keep this in mind and exercise extra caution if you wish to use it in production.

 ## How to use
 First, decrypt a point in embedded form using the `exp_elgamal_decrypt` function from [noir-elgamal](https://github.com/jat9292/noir-elgamal).